sev-step/sev-step/README.md

 # Build Hypervisor Components
 In this section you will install the modified SEV STEP kernel, as well as compatible stock versions of QEMU and OVMF/edk2.

-1) Run `./build/build.sh` to build OVMF, QEMU, and the Linux kernel.
+1) Run `./build.sh` to build OVMF, QEMU, and the Linux kernel.
 If you run into any missing dependencies try `sudo apt-get build-dep ovmf qemu-system-x86`.
-All packages are only installed locallay in `./local-installation/` e.g. global installation of qemu wont be overwritten.
+All packages are only installed locally in `./local-installation/`.
 2) Install the host kernel  using `dpkg -i ./kernel-packages/*.deb`
 3) Create the config file `/etc/modprobe.d/kvm.conf` with content
 ```